ChengHsunTai/ROS2/project/Watch dog/README.md

 The watchdog mechanism involves setting up two watchdogs on each communication device, which communicate by sending alternating 1 and 0 messages.
 If one watchdog stops sending alternating messages, the other issues a warning.
 This project uses ROS2 topics and nodes, where each node subscribes to the other's messages, as illustrated below.

-The watchdog mechanism achieves this by setting up two watchdogs on each communication device.
-These watchdogs send alternating 1 and 0 messages to each other.
-If one watchdog stops sending these messages, the other issues a warning.
-This project uses ROS2 topics and nodes, where each node subscribes to the other's messages, as shown below.

 ![image](https://github.com/ChengHsunTai/ROS2/assets/137912642/113e1e32-3c92-48c4-ab8d-c4ea99120c17)

 ## Steps